echi22/stori/README.md

 - `transactions.csv` — Transaction data (AccountID, Id, Timestamp, Transaction).
 - `config.json` — SMTP and app configuration.
 - `stori_logo.png` — Logo for email branding.
+- `Dockerfile` — For building and running the app in a container.

 ## Design Decisions